Fund overview & performance

 Outlook

-Historically, companies with strong balance sheets, high returns on capital and competitive advantages have not been much impacted by periods of volatility or fluctuations.
-The sub-advisor views the companies held in the Fund as resilient businesses capable of enduring challenging economic environments.
+The long-term value of companies with strong balance sheets, high returns on capital and competitive advantages has not been much affected by periods of volatility.
+The sub-advisor believes the companies held in the Fund should be resilient and capable of enduring challenging economic environments.

 Invesco Canada Ltd.